nikches/text-mask/core/README.md

 textMaskConfig.mask = [ ... ]
 textMaskConfig.guide = true

-// now Text Mask will use the mutated config textMaskInputElement.update()
+// and Text Mask will use the mutated config textMaskInputElement.update()
 ```